rasa0873/ericsson-projects/README.md

 <br>
 <br>

 ## Sw update of Diamux network.
 Venezuela.
-EdelcaSw update of Diamux network.
-Venezuela.
 Edelca
 Sep 2006 - Mar 2007

 Software and hardware upgrade of all the Diamux network.